 The tea plant contains natural fluorine and the catechin glucosyl transferase which stops cavities, destroying the cariogenic bacteria that cause plaque and oral bacteria which produce bad breath.

 It acts as a sterilizing agent for many types of bacteria that cause food poisoning without harm to the helpful bacteria necessary for proper functioning of the intestinal tract including:

 - Staphylococcus aureus

 - Bacillus cereus

-It has less caffeine than coffee; it refreshes the body particularly the central nervous system, skeletal muscles, heart and liver.
+It has less caffeine than coffee; it refreshes the body particularly the central nervous system, skeletal muscles, heart, and liver.

-It restrict the increase of harmful forms of blood cholesterol; LDL and VLDL deposits on blood vessels walls lead to atherosclerosis, which in conjunction with high blood pressure can cause myocardial infarction and cerebral infarction.
+It restricts the increase of harmful forms of blood cholesterol; LDL and VLDL deposits on blood vessels walls lead to atherosclerosis, which in conjunction with high blood pressure can cause myocardial infarction and cerebral infarction.
 Green tea helps maintain the necessary balance between HDL healthy cholesterol and LDL.

 Tea impedes the activity of Angiotensin Converting Enzyme (ACE) which converts the chemical angiotensin I to angiotensin II, an extremely strong vascular constrictor, leading to high blood pressure overloading the vascular system and contributing to atherosclerosis, which precipitates heart disease and stroke.

 The tea plant is effective in lowering the blood sugar levels.
 High concentrations of blood sugar affect the vascular system and can lead to atherosclerosis and retinal hemorrhages.

 It reduces inflammation associated with Crohn’s disease and ulcerative colitis, the two types of Inflammatory Bowel Disease (IBD).